axelarnetwork/amplifier-advisory-committee/src/chains/sui/Sui Report.md

 No audit report for [Sui Amplifier](https://github.com/axelarnetwork/axelar-amplifier/tree/main/ampd/src/sui) code was provided.

 ### 4.2 Understanding of Deployment and Maintenance Plans
-Deployment scripts for Sui Axelar components are provided, and the process is well documented in the [Axelar repository](https://github.com/axelarnetwork/axelar-contract-deployments/tree/main/sui#sui-deployment-scripts).
+Deployment scripts for Sui Axelar components are provided, and the process is well documented in the [Axelar contract deployments repository](https://github.com/axelarnetwork/axelar-contract-deployments/tree/main/sui#sui-deployment-scripts).
 The code is well-structured, and [Ackee](https://ackee.xyz/) did not identify any best practices violations in the development scripts.

 ### 4.3 Mitigation of Potential Risks
 Sui and Axelar confirm that the system includes proper logging and mechanisms to resolve unusual situations in the network to avoid further damage to the network and users' funds.
 Sui performs continuous security monitoring and a proactive approach to vulnerability management.